 AMF publishes markets and risk outlook

-French regulator Autorité des Marchés Financiers (AMF) has published its 2023 Markets and Risk Outlook which summarises risks across areas including Financial stability, Market organisation and functioning and Financing of the economy.
+French regulator Autorité des Marchés Financiers (AMF) has published its 2023 Markets and Risk Outlook which summarizes risks across areas including Financial stability, Market organization and functioning and Financing of the economy.
 The executive summary states:

-- The rapid normalisation of interest rates is radically changing the environment in which financial market participants operate.
+- The rapid normalization of interest rates is radically changing the environment in which financial market participants operate.